ayacomputer/14-MVC-Tech-Blog/README.md

  2: Make sure that .env file has your DB password

- [How to set the env file.](https://drive.google.com/file/d/12BokJA0Ah2Hz0zT_xI3t1wDmCcbFK3n4/view)
+ Please do not forget to write your secret at DB_SECRET [How to set the env file.](https://drive.google.com/file/d/12BokJA0Ah2Hz0zT_xI3t1wDmCcbFK3n4/view)

  3: Install npm packages